Information for Presenters:

 You and your partner will select a week in January to fly to your destination city.
 Presenters typically fly in the Saturday or Sunday before their presentation week and leave the following weekend.
 During the weekdays, you will be busy presenting to different schools during the day.
 Evenings are usually free and yours to spend exploring the city.
 You and your partner will stay at a hotel or with a local (through a home stay) for the week and you will each be given a $125 stipend for food during the week.
 Presenters will also share a rental car, which means that at least one presenter must be comfortable driving a rental car.

-We are still working out the details, however, last year's presenters went to Sitka/Juneau, AK, Baton Rouge, LA, San Francisco, CA, Cupertino, CA, Scottsdale, AZ, Miami, FL, Portland, OR, Washington, DC, and many schools in the greater Boston area extending to Nashua, NH.
+Presenter destinations for 2015 have not yet been finalized.
+However, last year presenters traveled to Sitka/Juneau, AK, Baton Rouge, LA, San Francisco, CA, Cupertino, CA, Scottsdale, AZ, Miami, FL, Portland, OR, Washington, DC, and many schools in the greater Boston area extending to Nashua, NH.